-If an allegation is shown to be deliberately invented or malicious, the school or college, should consider whether any disciplinary action is appropriate against the individual who made it as per their own behaviour policy (KCSIE 2023, para 407).
+If an allegation is shown to be deliberately invented or malicious, the school or college, should consider whether any disciplinary action is appropriate against the individual who made it as per their own behaviour policy (KCSIE 2024, para 414).

-Much Marcle CE Primary School should ensure that low-level concerns are shared confidentially in a way which is clear, easy to understand and implement.
+Schools should ensure that low-level concerns are shared confidentially in a way which is clear, easy to understand and implement.
 Whether all low-level concerns are shared initially with the DSL (or a nominated person (such as a values guardian/ safeguarding champion), or with the Head teacher/ Chair of governors is a matter for the setting to decide.
 If the former, then the DSL should inform the Head teacher/ Chair of governors of all the low-level concerns and in a timely fashion according to the nature of each particular low-level concern.
-The $Page \mid 43$

-Head teacher/ Chair of governors should be the ultimate decision maker in respect of all low-level concerns, although it is recognised that depending on the nature of some low-level concerns and/or the role of the DSL in some settings, the Head teacher/ Chair of governors may wish to consult with the DSL and take a more collaborative decision making approach (KCSIE 2023, para 433).
+The Head teacher/ Chair of governors should be the ultimate decision maker in respect of all low-level concerns, although it is recognised that depending on the nature of some low-level concerns and/or the role of the DSL in some settings, the Head teacher/ Chair of governors may wish to consult with the DSL and take a more collaborative decision making approach (KCSIE 2024, para 431).

-The school will ensure all staff understand the school's policy for managing allegations, including the contact details and what information the LADO will require when an allegation is made.
+The school/setting will ensure all staff understand the school's policy for managing allegations, including the contact details and what information the LADO will require when an allegation is made.